Motorman (ship): United States

-In the United States Merchant Marine, in order to be occupied as a QMED a person has to have a Merchant Mariner Credential issued by the United States Coast Guard with a QMED certification.
-Because of international conventions and agreements, all QMEDs who sail internationally are similarly documented by their respective countries.
+In the United States Merchant Marine, in order to be occupied as a Qualified Member of the Engine Department (QMED) a person has to have a Merchant Mariner Credential issued by the United States Coast Guard with a QMED certification.
+Under U.S. law, a QMED is a mariner who holds a Merchant Mariner Credential (MMC) endorsed as a QMED, and who is above the rating of wiper or coal passer but below the level of engine officer.

 Applicants for QMED are required to pass a QMED General Knowledge Examination and at least one of the following rating exams: